![]() |

 |

 There are matching portraits of James II and VII and his wife Queen Mary Beatrice.2 Both paintings were formerly oval, but were modified when they were added to the Versailles collection by Louis Philippe, duc d'Orléans.
-There are similar portraits of King Charles II and his wife Queen Catherine.3 |
+There are similar portraits of King Charles II and his wife Queen Catherine,3 as well as a portrait of Henry, Lord Darnley, husband of Queen Mary II and I. |

 There is a 1712 portrait of King James III and VIII by Alexis-Simon Belle.4 A very slightly larger version of the portrait is owned by the "United Kingdom Government Art Collection".5 James is shown wearing a metal breastplate over a green velvet coat embroidered with gold at the cuffs.
 He has a red sash around his waist and the blue sash of the Order of the Garter over the breastplate.
 His left arm rests on a metal visor. |

 There is a portrait of Queen Clementina.6 It is an old copy of the 1727 portrait by Antonio David another copy of which is in the Convente di San Clemente in Rome.
 Maria Clementina wears a sheer veil and a stole of ermine.
 At her left is a royal crown.
 In her hand she holds a book (presumably a prayer-book).
-The portrait was added to the Versailles collection by Louis Philippe, called "King of the French". |
+The portrait was added to the Versailles collection by Louis Philippe, duc d'Orléans. |

 There is a portrait of a young Henry, Duke of York (later King Henry IX).7 The portrait is sometimes described as being Charles, Prince of Wales (later King Charles III) - but it is more likely to be his younger brother.
 The portrait is a copy of a 1740 work by Domenico Dupra.8 Henry is shown bewigged and in armour with a large red sash around his waist.
 He wears the blue sash of the Order of the Garter and the green neck badge of the Order of the Thistle.
 In one hand he holds a baton while the other hand rests on a helmet.
 Corp lists two other versions of the portrait, both in private collections.9